ociswap/scrypto-avltree/TechnicalREADME.md

     _   _
 ````
 Assume `r` is the replacement node and the successor of `d`, and `r` has two children.
-The left child of `r` is smaller than `r` and bigger than `d`, thus `r` is not a successor node of `d`, but some node in the left subtree of `r` is the successor.
+The left child of `r` is smaller than `r` and bigger than `d`; thus, `r` is not a successor node of `d`, but some node in the left subtree of `r` is the successor of the delete node.
 Thus, `r` was not a replacement node in the first place.
 A similar argument can be made for the predecessor.

+When the replacement node is found, the pointers to the replacement node are either set to None or updated to point to the child of the replacement node.
-#### Pointer updates
+#### Delete Pointer updates
-In the second step all the pointers to the delete node are updated, that all neighbours, children and parents point to the replacement node.
+In the second step, all the pointers to the deleted node are updated, and all neighbors, children, and parents point to the replacement node.
+Additionally, the replacement node's pointers are updated to point to the delete node's neighbors, children, and parent.
-If there is no replacement node, the pointers to the deleted node are removed from other nodes.
+If there is no replacement node, the pointers to the delete node are removed from other nodes.
-This means the pointer from the parent of delete to the delete node is set to None, and the neighbours of the delete node jump over the delete node in the linked list and point to each other.
+That means the pointer from the parent of delete to the delete node is set to None and the neighbors of the delete node jump over the delete node in the linked list and point to each other.

 #### Balance factor updates
-After the node is removed from the tree, the balance factors are updated upwards from the replacement node parent or the delete node parent.
+After the node is removed from the tree, the balance factors are updated upwards from the replacement node's parent or the delete node's parent.
+Update of the balance factors means, that the balance factor of a parent node is reduced or increased by one, dependent on the direction of the child where the height was reduced.
-The balance factors are updated until the root is reached or the balance factor of a parent is 0.
+The balance factors are updated until the root is reached or the balance factor of a node is 0 before the update.
-A node has two subtree children with the same height, when a node has a balance factor of 0 before the update.
+When the balance factor of a node is 0 before the update, the node had two subtrees with the same height.
-If one of these subtrees reduces its height, the balance factor of the node is -1 or 1.
+Through the deletion of a node, one of the subtrees reduced its height by one, and the balance factor of the node is now reduced or increased to 1 or -1.
-The height of the node was not reduced, because the other subtree still has the same height, thus the parents further up in the tree do not need to be updated.
+The height of the node is not reduced because the other subtree still has the same height.
+Thus, the nodes further up in the tree are not effected by this deletion.

-So the update stops when it reaches a node with a balance factor of 0.
+The following is an example of a delete operation.

 ````
      /